DataDog/integrations-core/openstack_controller/README.md

 ## Overview

-**Important Note**: This integration only applies to OpenStack versions 13 and above (containerized OpenStack).
-If you are looking to collect metrics from OpenStack v12 and below (non-containerized OpenStack), please use the [OpenStack integration][8].
+**Note**: This integration only applies to OpenStack v13+ (containerized OpenStack).
+If you are looking to collect metrics from OpenStack v12 and below (non-containerized OpenStack), use the [OpenStack integration][8].

 This check monitors [OpenStack][1] from the controller node.